When to Use the Simple Past vs the Imperfect Past in Portuguese

 [!warning] Is “Chovia” Too Dramatic?

-However, if you want to emphasize how intense the weather was, you can use the simple Imperfect for impact: “Pá, chovia que era uma coisa doida!”
+If you want to emphasize how intense the weather was, the simple Imperfect can land harder: “Pá, chovia que era uma coisa doida!”
 (Man, it was raining like crazy!)

 Get Premium